Natural Baby Life logo (480 x 130)

 A changing table can be a great addition to your baby gear.
-It’s an easy to reach, convenient place to change your baby’s diaper, especially in those early days when you are changing what feels like a million diapers a day!
-But can you use the changing table all the way until potty training?
-When does it become unsafe?
+It’s a convenient place to change your baby, especially in those early days when it feels like you’re changing a million diapers a day!
+But you might wonder about when to stop using a changing table and if you can use one until you’re ready to start potty training your child.

-Parents should stop using a changing table if their baby weighs more than 30 pounds, is strong enough to sit up or roll from back to front easily, or can no longer be held in place safety with a child restraint – typically at around the age of 6-12 months.
+Parents should stop using a changing table if their baby weighs more than 30 pounds, is strong enough to sit up or roll from back to front easily, or can no longer be held in place safety with a child restraint.
+This typically happens between 6-12 months.

 The exact time you need to give up the changing table will vary based on your baby, so let’s look at the specifics, including whether you can just skip the changing table altogether.

 Many parents use a changing table for at least the first year of their baby’s life.
-When you have a newborn, it can be great to have a safe spot to change a diaper, and you know all your supplies will be right there for you.
+When you have a newborn, you need a safe space to change your baby and having a changing table makes it really convenient.
 As your baby grows into a toddler, it becomes trickier to use a changing table.

 Depending on your changing table, weight isn’t often an issue.
 Changing tables do have weight limits, but they are usually 30 or 35 pounds.
-Check with your manufacturer to be sure.
-Typically, you will need to stop because of your baby’s mobility before you reach the weight limit.
+If you’re not sure what the weight limit is for your changing table, check with your manufacturer to be sure.
+If your baby has gone past the weight limit, it’s time to stop using the changing table.

 As your baby gets older and more independent, she may start resisting diaper changes.
 This often comes with more attempts at rolling away, kicking, or even trying to crawl away or stand up.
 At this point, you will need to make a judgment call.
 You may be able to keep using the changing table if you can distract your little one enough to get the diaper change done.